klydestad/Stat201-group7/README.md

-Stat 201 - Group 7 Project
+# Stat 201 - Group 7 Project

-Authors: Soham Chakote, Lisa Desjarlais, Kiersten Lyde-Stad, Hongli Zhang
+Repository originally hosted by other group member.